cclivaz/etalk-docker/README.md

 	go to the url http://192.168.99.100:88 for the __viewer interface__ or http://192.168.99.100:88/edit for the __edit interface__

-## SECOND STEP : MAKE YOU OWN ETALK
+## SECOND STEP : MAKE YOUR OWN ETALK

 To make your own etalk, you can follow the how-to from the etalk _"Make your own etalk"_ accessing http://192.168.99.100:88